jgrindall/udacity-fsjs-project4/docs/DEPLOY.md

 [/server/.elasticbeanstalk/config.yml](/server/.elasticbeanstalk/config.yml)

+This file contains:

-This file contains the settings for the environment to use, the region and the IAM profile.
+- the settings for the environment to use
+- the region
+- the IAM profile (deploy_cli)
+- the zip file to upload to eb (archive.zip)

 ----